 (2) A compilation of a law or a regulatory instrument that is included in the Register is, unless the contrary is established, taken to be a complete and accurate record of that law or regulatory instrument as amended and in force at the date specified in the compilation.

-(3) (a) In any proceedings, proof is not required about the provisions and coming into operation, in whole or in part, of a law or regulatory instrument as it appears in the Register.
+(3) (a) In any proceedings, proof is not required about the provisions and coming into effect, in whole or in part, of a law or regulatory instrument as it appears in the Register.

 (b) A court or tribunal may inform itself about those matters in any way it deems fit.